mailpile/www.mailpile.is/blog/2015-03-06_Beta_Rejected.md

 Obviously we had hoped things were almost ready for public consumption, that we were close to making a proper release.
 The testing did it's job
 alright: we know now we were a tad overoptimistic.
 Just a tad!
-So we're going back to the drawing board.
+So we're going back to work instead of pushing for a 1.0 right away.

 <img src='/img/rejection-stamp.png' style='float: right;'>